 - 1. Complete and submit the application (available online). - 2.
-Submit Pastor or Church Leader Recommendation (available online or on paper) All applicants must arrange to have a recommendation from a pastor or church leader who has known the applicant for at least one year and can attest to their spiritual maturity.
+Submit pastor or church leader recommendation (available online or on paper).
+All applicants must arrange to have a recommendation from a pastor or church leader who has known the applicant for at least one year and can attest to their spiritual maturity.
 If the parent/guardian of the applicant is the pastor, or if the church is without a pastor, a youth pastor or other church leader may complete this form. - 3.
-Submit All Transcripts
+Submit all transcripts.

-High School transcript - All applicants must arrange to have high school transcripts sent to the College at the time of application.
+High school transcript - All applicants must arrange to have high school transcripts sent to Davis College at the time of application.
 (In addition, an official final high school transcript showing graduation date should be sent after the final semester of high school.)
 See the Transfer of Credit policy for what constitutes an official final transcript for acceptance and/or transfer credit.

-Home School - Homeschooled applicants must send a signed final home school transcript showing completed coursework, graduation date, and final GPA.
+Homeschool - Homeschooled applicants must send a signed final homeschool transcript showing completed coursework, graduation date, and final GPA.
 New York state homeschooled students must also submit a letter of equivalency from their school district superintendent.
 Students who did not complete homeschooling in NYS must submit documentation to satisfy requirements as defined by their home state.